KDAB/cxx-qt/book/src/getting-started/5-cmake-integration.md

 version = "0.1.0"
 edition = "2021"

-# Don't touch this, the CMake file expects a static lib with a specific name
+# This will instruct Cargo to create a static
+# lib named "rust" which CMake can link against
 [lib]
 name = "rust"
 crate-type = ["staticlib"]